scussen/artcardbackend/README.md

 added bootstrap branch - see branch for all the bootstrap work :-)

-(continuing on master) added image support with paperclip and got the forms working
+(continuing on master)

+installed paperclip

+installed imagemagik

+used paperclip to generate the migrate updates to add the image file_fields to the table

+migrated the db

+images now working in the artist model